Archdiocese of Kansas City in Kansas

-The Archdiocese of Kansas City in Kansas (Archidioecesis Kansanopolitana in Kansas) is a Latin Church ecclesiastical province, or archdiocese, of the Catholic Church in eastern Kansas in the United States.
+The Archdiocese of Kansas City in Kansas (Archidioecesis Kansanopolitana in Kansas) is an archdiocese of the Catholic Church in eastern Kansas in the United States.
 The archbishop's episcopal seat is located at the Cathedral Church of Saint Peter in Kansas City, Kansas.
-The Archdiocese of Kansas City in Kansas is a metropolitan see.
-Its metropolitan archbishop oversees an ecclesiastical province with three suffragan dioceses: the Dioceses of Dodge City, Salina, and Wichita.
+The Archdiocese is a metropolitan see with three suffragan dioceses: the Dioceses of Dodge City, Salina, and Wichita.

 Territory

 The Archdiocese of Kansas City in Kansas comprises the following counties: